bilo-io/vsx/src/chapters/2-Javascript.md

 ## ES6 (Javascript)

-Javascript is an implementation of ECMA script, which received many new updates since ES6.
+Javascript is an implementation of ECMA script, which has received many new updates since ES6.

 Reference: [full list of ES6 language updates](https://github.com/lukehoban/es6features)